sfu-dhil/dhil-docs/_dev/apache.md

     step.
 Make sure that you take note of the fact that you skipped the step.

-    You should also note this if you work with `eXistDb <exist-label>`, which also listens on port 8080.
+    You should also note this if you work with [eXistDb]({{ site.baseurl }}{% link _dev/exist.md %}) which also listens on port 8080.
 If you need to run both Apache and eXist at the same time, make sure you change one of their configurations to listen on a different port.
     </div>